top of page

 • Main Cities: Bogota, Barranquilla, Cali, Cartagena, and Medellin

-Home of two of the best universities on the continent: Universidad Nacional de Colombia and Universidad de Los Andes.
+Home to two of the best universities on the continent: Universidad Nacional de Colombia and Universidad de Los Andes.

-Many professionals are fluent in English and other languages, facilitating communication and collaboration.
+Many professionals especially among younger professionals in urban areas are fluent in English and other languages, facilitating communication and collaboration.

 With its geographic location, Colombia serves as an ideal hub as it aligns considerably with the time zones of the United States and Canada, providing favorable conditions for real-time collaboration.